bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Let\'s take a look at what we need in order to do this in our code.
+Let&apos;s take a look at what we need in order to do this in our code.
 The syntax is very similar to what we saw before.
-What we\'re going to do is, like we did before, we\'re going to use our **jQuery** object to go in and get our link here.
+What we&apos;re going to do is, like we did before, we&apos;re going to use our **jQuery** object to go in and get our link here.

-It\'s pound, I\'ve got a **slideupbox** as a link here, so let\'s do that. **slideupbox** and we\'ll put a **click handler** on that.
-We\'re looking for **dot click**.
-Then in here we\'re going to run a function with its own parentheses and curly braces.
-Then we\'re going to put our code inside the curly braces there, just the same way we did before.
+It&apos;s pound, I&apos;ve got a **slideupbox** as a link here, so let&apos;s do that. **slideupbox** and we&apos;ll put a **click handler** on that.
+We&apos;re looking for **dot click**.
+Then in here we&apos;re going to run a function with its own parentheses and curly braces.
+Then we&apos;re going to put our code inside the curly braces there, just the same way we did before.
-Again as before, we\'re going to go get our **jQuery** object and get box, because that\'s where we\'re going to be moving up and down.
-Then what we\'re going to use here for a **jQuery** function is slide up.
+Again as before, we&apos;re going to go get our **jQuery** object and get box, because that&apos;s where we&apos;re going to be moving up and down.
+Then what we&apos;re going to use here for a **jQuery** function is slide up.
 Again, we can put in an amount of time or you could put inside quotes, you can put slow or something like that, and that will make that box slide up.